 - Consider splitting a loaf of bread with a friend.
 A loaf is a lot for one person.
 It can get moldy as well as stale.

-- Coconut oil is shelf-stable.
+- Coconut oil (use the code STEWARDSHIP for 10% off at that site) is shelf-stable.
 Use it instead of butter or other cooking oils.
 (It also makes a great lotion for dry skin!)

 In my dorm years, I used powdered milk all the time (for mac and cheese, for example).
 Science has since determined that powdered milk contains oxydized cholesterol that leads to premature cell death.
 Can you handle a little of that?
 It’s questionable.
 And it doesn’t taste quite like fresh milk.